cbcrg/tcoffee/docs/tcoffee_manual.rst

 Overall this alignment has a score of 80, which means that it is 80% consistent with the entire collection.
 This is a fairly high index, which means you can probably trust your alignment (at least where it is red).

-Using Selected Methods to Compute your MSA
+Using selected methods to compute your MSA
 -------------------------------------------
 Using the 8 Methods of M-Coffee8 can sometimes be a bit heavy.
 If you only want to use a subset of your favorite methods, you should know that each of these methods is available via the -method flag.
 For instance, to combine MAFFT, Muscle, t_coffee and ProbCons, you can use: